student-hub/flutter-workshop/README.md

 }
 ```

 The `listen: false` attribute tells the provider that the particular context in which it is used does not need to listen for changes.
+In our case, the Edit page does not need to listen for changes, but the main page does (`listen` is `true` by default, so we don't need to specify it when using the Provider there).
 The code that corresponds to this section can be found [here](https://github.com/acs-upb-mobile/flutter-workshop/tree/pages).
 If you did everything correctly, the pie chart on the main page should now be updated when you press 'Save' on the edit page, and the app should look like this:

 <img src=screenshots/main.png height=500> <img src=screenshots/edit.png height=500>